 - Mix flour, sugar, and cinnamon together using a fork to break up any lumps.

-- Add in milk, melted margarine, and eggs.
+- Add in milk, melted butter, and eggs.
 Stir well to combine.

 - Peel and dice apples, add to batter, stirring in.